John15321/flatcar-app-minecraft/README.md

 - **Easy Upgrades & Rollbacks**: Want to update your server or switch to a different version?
 Just pull a new container image.
 - **Separation of Concerns**: You don’t have to worry about installing Java or other system dependencies directly on the host.
 - **Scalability**: Spin up additional containers on other Flatcar instances if you need more capacity or want a test environment.

-### Optional SFTP & Java Settings

-1. **SFTP**: An optional SSH-based SFTP service makes uploading or editing server files (e.g., plugins, world data) straightforward – no extra file-transfer tooling needed beyond your standard SSH key.
-2. **Java Settings**: You directly define the memory allocations by setting the `DOCKER_RAM` for the Docker container and `MC_RAM` for the Java process in the `papermc.env` file.
-This approach gives you full control over performance parameters.

 ---